Skip to main content

 Integrated foundation year

-Students who do not have the required high school qualifications for admission to this degree, and students who do not meet their UCAS Conditional offer may be considered for the 4 year degree (foundation year plus the 3 year degree).
+Students who do not have the required high school qualifications for admission to this degree, or who do not meet their UCAS conditional offers, may be considered for our foundation year.

-You will enrol on an Engineering BEng with Foundation or an Electronic Engineering BEng with Foundation which will offer progression to a range of degrees in the School of Engineering and Material Sciences, or the School of Electronic Engineering and Computer Science including BEng or MEng Robotics Engineering.
-At the end of the foundation programme, students will be required to meet the progression requirements for admission to BEng or MEng Robotics Engineering.
+You will enrol onto Engineering BEng with Foundation.
+Successful completion of the foundation year will offer progression to a range of degrees in the School of Engineering and Material Sciences, including BEng or MEng Robotics Engineering.

 Year in industry

-Apply for our Robotics Engineering BEng or MEng with Industrial Experience to spend a year in industry.
-You'll have the opportunity to put your understanding of robotics engineering into practice in a real-world environment, gaining invaluable experience for your future career.
+Apply for our Robotics Engineering BEng or MEng with Industrial Experience to spend a year on placement, gaining practical experience and building professional contacts.

 Master of Engineering (MEng)